@tokenring-ai/rpc

 - Schema-First Design: Separate schema definitions from implementation logic

-- Local Client: Direct in-process endpoint calls for testing
+- Local Client:

-- Plugin Integration: Seamless integration with web-host and other services
+createLocalRPCClientfor direct in-process endpoint calls - Plugin Integration: Seamless integration with web-host and other services

 - Abort Support: Stream methods support abort signals for cancellation